 (iv) Study for the grazing management in the peripheral zone of Aenos National Park

-In order to implement the planned actions for the protection, promotion and management of the Protected Areas of Kefalonia-Ithaca in a successful way, it is necessary that the Management Body clarifies its role and be accepted by the local community.
-Therefore, an integrated communication strategy has been established and implemented throughout the program, which aims to highlight the central role of the Management Body in the management and protection of Aenos National Park and the rest of the protected areas and to strengthen the participatory process of organized groups, and ordinary citizens.
+In order to implement the planned actions for the protection, promotion and management of the Protected Areas of Kefalonia-Ithaca in a successful way, it is necessary that N.E.C.C.A. clarifies its role and be accepted by the local community.
+Therefore, an integrated communication strategy has been established and implemented throughout the program, which aims to highlight the central role of N.E.C.C.A. in the management and protection of Aenos National Park and the rest of the protected areas and to strengthen the participatory process of organized groups, and ordinary citizens.

 IV.
 Administrative support for the implementation of actions under the operational program: